OwenTucker/ViterbiACMSigSpatial/README.md

 - for shape files, paper_data/map/map contains shape files for both CBG and county level.

 ***NOTE***
 Outdated data between CBG level shape file and simulation CBG dataset will inevitably cause exceptions to be thrown.
+Warnings will pop up on every calculation, this is due to the 2D projection.
 CBG level emission matrix is not available, it uses us_county....probs but will remain constant accross all CBGs.

 -----------------------------------------------------------------------------------